Sarkozy's lawyer says L'Oreal heiress party funding case is flawed

 Bettencourt was declared in a state of dementia in 2006 and was placed under the guardianship of her family in 2011.

 The public prosecutor said on Thursday that Sarkozy was being investigated "for taking advantage of a vulnerable person in February 2007 and during 2007 to the detriment of Liliane Bettencourt", a crime punishable by up to three years in jail.

-The investigation came two days after Hollande's Budget Minister Jerome Cahuzac stepped down to fight accusations of tax fraud after police said a leaked recording of a male voice admitting to holding a secret Swiss bank account was probably his.
+Thursday's development came two days after Hollande's Budget Minister Jerome Cahuzac stepped down to fight accusations of tax fraud after police said a leaked recording of a male voice admitting to holding a secret Swiss bank account was probably his.
 Cahuzac denies any wrongdoing.

 It also came in the week that French authorities searched the Paris apartment of IMF chief Christine Lagarde, Sarkozy's former finance minister, in an investigation into her award of a 2008 arbitration payment to a businessman supporter of Sarkozy.

 Sarkozy's former industry minister Christian Estrosi said there was a "political stench" to the inquiry.